-Propecia didn’t become available in the UK until the early 2000s, and is a relatively new drug; so how long the treatment continues to be effective for after five years is a subject which needs further study.
+Propecia didn’t become available until the early 2000s, and is a relatively new drug; so how long the treatment continues to be effective for after five years is a subject which needs further study.

 Some men may eventually find that the drug becomes less effective and stop taking it, whereas others may continue taking it beyond five years and still find it effective.

 In any case, Propecia is only capable of working for as long as it is taken.
 The patient information leaflet advises that hair gained while on treatment will likely be lost within 9 months to 12 months of stopping Propecia.